-I’d love to share with you about my experience as a therapist and my online counseling practice.
+I’d love to share with you about my experience as a therapist.

 I’ve been in private practice as a Licensed Marriage and Family Therapist since 2001.
 I received my Bachelor’s in Human Development from U.C.
 Davis and my Master’s in Marriage and Family Therapy from Fuller School of Psychology.
 I am also a published author.
 Click here to read about my book Depression Solutions.